mobile-nixos/autoport/README.md

 It is **highly** unlikely it uses a discrete recovery partition if it uses the A/B scheme for the boot image.

+### Device name

+Be mindful about the device name!

+It can happen that the name detected differs from the name of the data source used (Android Dumps).

+It is likely that the detected name (`mobile.device.name`) is the preferred name.

 * * *

 ## Current design decisions